 Once you understand how unpredictable and maintenance-heavy in-house extraction becomes, the contrast with a managed service is stark.

-A managed extraction provider replaces internal engineering overhead with a predictable OPEX model: a subscription tied to volume, quality needs, and use cases.
+A managed extraction provider replaces internal engineering overhead with a predictable OPEX model (operational expenditure, where costs are recurring and usage-based rather than upfront capital investment): a subscription tied to volume, quality needs, and use cases.
 Instead of unpredictable maintenance cycles, you receive:

 - SLAs for reliability and uptime